 A disrupted skin barrier is unable to protect the skin from environmental stressors and pollution.
 Surfactants, fragrance, essential oils, preservatives and other chemically and naturally derived ingredients in skin care products can compromise your skin and easily further exacerbate conditions you may be experiencing.

 This topmost layer does not divide and multiply like the living tissue below, however based on the understanding provided by corneotherapy, it should be seen as more than just a collection of dead skin cells.
 According to Dr Kligman, inflamed skin is a reaction to danger in the environment and signals “a leaky and permeable” stratum corneum.

-Achieving a clear and radiant complexion therefore starts with the stratum corneum and making sure it is healthy and functioning correctly.
+Achieving a clear and glowing complexion therefore starts with healthy skin and a correctly functioning the stratum corneum.
 Always ensure it is repaired and replenished before embarking on any more intensive skin care routines that seek to regenerate your skin.
 Read more about this on our page on the The Skin Barrier.